 Banking

 American Express and Visa credit cards are accepted, whilst Diners Club and MasterCard have a more limited acceptance.
-ATMs are common throughout the country, although care should be taken as there are frequent scams and robberies.
-It is best to use ATMs inside banks and shopping centres.
+It is best to use ATMs inside banks and shopping centers.

 What do I need to know about travel, transport, and getting around?